Script-Daddy/CanvasBitCup/README.md

 A: Yes!
 This was done because of difficulties with adding walls that were oddly shaped.
 This is a compromise in design that reduces accuracy of the resulting walls but gives larger benefits to performance and is actually less buggy for curved shapes.

-Q: Why is my test jar missing large sections of the walls i drew?
+Q: Why is my wall missing large sections of the walls i drew?

 A: In rare cases, an image with small complex details will take too long to map out.
 To prevent severe lag, there is a point where it will abandon the grouping and move on to looking for other groupings.
 There are countermeasures in place to prevent this and I have not been able to force it to occur since.